getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

       -p /etc/letsencrypt/webrootauth/
     ```

+    No output is expected here.

-1. Generate [strong Diffie-Hellman parameters](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html#Forward_Secrecy_&_Diffie_Hellman_Ephemeral_Parameters) and store them within your data volume container.
+1. Generate strong Diffie-Hellman parameters and store them within your data volume container.
 These will prevent NGINX from using weaker parameters while negotiating the initial TLS connection, and are necessary to reach that "A+" rating on SSL labs.

     ```bash
     $ docker run \